mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-08-23-slis-slos-error-budgets-and-burn-rates.md

 As with so many things, the road to *alert fatigue* is paved with good intentions of improving reliability.

 All of these alerts were created for a reason.
-Mostly likely each of them came into existence like this.
+Most likely each of them came into existence like this.
 We had a terrible incident.
 Some part of Glitch was down and a lot of users were affected.
 During the incident retrospective the team talks through action items for how we can avoid having a terrible incident like this again, and we all agree that if we had been alerted about X in time we could have stopped the issue from escalating into an incident.
 So we create an alert for X.

 The problem is that once the alert is created, the user-facing impact that the alert was supposed to warn about is quickly forgotten.
 Even if how to deal with the alert is documented in a runbook it might not be clear what impact the alert has on our users.
-This might be solvable with strict guidelines for alerts, but this product spec suggests another approach - to switch to SLO based alerting.
+This might be solvable with strict guidelines for alerts, but this spec suggests another approach - to switch to SLO based alerting.
 </div>

 ### Goals